General parameters

 The captcha is used on every form in Self Service Password (password change, token, questions,…)

-If you want to set up ReCaptcha
+If you want to set up ReCaptcha, you must also configure additional parameters:

 $use_captcha = true;